CreatekIO/flight_plan_cli/README.md

 # FlightPlan Command Line Tool

 FlightPlan is an integrated issue tracking and release management tool.
-FLightPlan CLI is a tool which privdes a convient way to manage issues, open PR and deploy from the command line.
+FLightPlan CLI privdes a convient way to manage issues, open PRs and deploy from the command line.

 ## Instillation
 FlightPlan CLI (flight) is a Ruby gem, and as such can be installed using `gem` as follows: